phboett/xai4pvdiff/README.md

 - *prepare_input_data.ipynb*

 After these scripts were run, the input file for the XAI analysis of the PV adoption (`input.csv`) is placed in `data/input/`.
 It contains both features and target for the subsequent analysis.
 Following, this the data for the analysis of BEV is appended.
 The methods needed for this analysis can be found in [preprocessing/electric_vehicles](./xai_green_tech_adoption/preprocessing/electric_vehicles/).
 The script `merge_all_preprocessed.py` in this folder contains the meta function to perform the preprocessing for BEVs.
 These scripts create the file `bev_input.csv` in the aforementioned folder.
+Due to the renaming, fusion and splitting up of municipal association during different years, these changes had to be identified, and the resulting knowledge was used in the preprocessing.

-The preprocessed input data can be found online under this [link](https://fz-juelich.sciebo.de/s/PbhS1ucZslnF8Je).
+The preprocessed input data and raw data, as well as the output data, can be found online under this [link](https://fz-juelich.sciebo.de/s/PbhS1ucZslnF8Je).
 The folders in this zip-archive should be placed in `data/`.

 ## XAI Analysis